music-match/music-match.github.io/index.md

 Admins can monitor the site for inappropriate content, and create new categories of musical tastes, capabilities, and goals.

 Some mockup pages include:
-- Landing page
+- Landing Page
-- User home page
+- User home Page
-- Admin home page
+- About Us Page
-- User profile page
+- User profile Page
+- Edit Profile Page
+- Browse Jams by other users
-- Browse users by taste, ability, instrument, goals, etc.
+- Browse users by name or musical interests.

 # Deployment